$60

 Whether you're already engaged in anti-trafficking work or just beginning your journey, you'll find the program aligns with the real-world challenges and spiritual convictions that drive your calling.
 You’ll receive support every step of the way—from admissions and academic advising to career and spiritual mentorship.

-Core Courses (Required) WJST-345: Human Trafficking – Introduction to the global issue of human trafficking, including definitions, types, and case studies.
-WJST-444: Human Trafficking Investigations – Techniques for investigating human trafficking, including intelligence gathering and law enforcement collaboration.
-WJST-445: Labor Trafficking – Focuses on forced labor, supply chain accountability, and labor exploitation.
-WJST-435: Human Trafficking Survivor Care – Best practices for supporting survivors, including trauma-informed care and rehabilitation programs.
-WJST-437: Human Trafficking and Collaborations – Examines the role of NGOs, law enforcement, and faith-based organizations in combating trafficking.
-WJST-439: Human Trafficking Prevention – Strategies for preventing trafficking through awareness, education, and policy.
-WJST-442: Faith-Based Response to Human Trafficking – The role of churches and faith communities in fighting human trafficking.
-WJST-430: Commercial Sexual Exploitation of Children – The impact of trafficking on minors and legal protections for children.
-WJST-432: Sex Trafficking – Analyzes the intersection of prostitution, organized crime, and human trafficking.
-WJST-434: Human Trafficking and Demand – Understanding the economic and societal forces driving human trafficking.
-NEW: Ministering to Sex Workers – Faith-based approaches to engaging and supporting individuals in the commercial sex industry.
-NEW: Human Trafficking During the Time of Christ – A historical analysis of slavery and trafficking in biblical times.
+Core Courses (Required) BHTS 200 Human Trafficking Course Description: Introduction to the global issue of human trafficking, including definitions, types, and case studies.
+BHTS 210 (3cr) Human Trafficking Investigations Course Description: Techniques for investigating human trafficking, including intelligence gathering and law enforcement collaboration.
+BHTS 220 (3cr) Labor Trafficking Course Description: Focuses on forced labor, supply chain accountability, and labor exploitation.
+BHTS 240 (3cr) Human Trafficking Survivor Care Course Description: Best practices for supporting survivors, including trauma-informed care and rehabilitation programs.
+BHTS 211 (3cr) Human Trafficking and Collaborations Course Description: Examines the role of NGOs, law enforcement, and faith-based organizations in combating trafficking.
+BHTS 212 (3cr) Human Trafficking Prevention Course Description: Strategies for preventing trafficking through awareness, education, and policy.
+BHTS 215 (3cr) Faith-Based Response to Human Trafficking Course Description: The role of churches and faith communities in fighting human trafficking.
+BHTS 230 (3cr) Commercial Sexual Exploitation of Children Course Description: The impact of trafficking on minors and legal protections for children.
+BHTS 231 (3cr) Sex Trafficking Course Description: Analyzes the intersection of prostitution, organized crime, and human trafficking.
+BHTS 232 (3cr) Human Trafficking and Demand Course Description: Understanding the economic and societal forces driving human trafficking.
+BHTS 241 Ministering to Sex Workers Course Description: Faith-based approaches to engaging and supporting individuals in the commercial sex industry.
+BHTS 270 Human Trafficking During the Time of Christ Course Description: A historical analysis of slavery and trafficking in biblical times.

-Elective Courses (Choose 8 Courses – 24 Credit Hours) WJST-447: Human Trafficking and Smuggling of Migrants – Examines the distinction between trafficking and smuggling and its implications for law enforcement and policy.
-NEW: The Challenges of Countering Human Trafficking in the Digital Era – Investigates how technology facilitates trafficking and how law enforcement combats it.
-NEW: Trauma and Psychological Effects of Human Trafficking – Explores PTSD, dissociation, and other psychological impacts on survivors.
-NEW: International Human Trafficking Policy and Law – A comparative analysis of international anti-trafficking laws and treaties.
-NEW: Financial Crimes and Human Trafficking – Examines money laundering, illicit finance, and the economic dimensions of trafficking.
-NEW: Human Trafficking and Social Media Exploitation – Discusses the role of social media in recruitment and exploitation.
-NEW: Tactical Approaches to Rescuing Victims – Practical strategies for victim recovery and law enforcement operations.
-NEW: Community Outreach and Advocacy in Human Trafficking Prevention – Strategies for grassroots mobilization and policy advocacy.
+Elective Courses (Choose 8) BHTS 221 (3cr) Human Trafficking and Smuggling of Migrants Course Description: Examines the distinction between trafficking and smuggling and its implications for law enforcement and policy.
+BHTS 214 (3cr) The Challenges of Countering Human Trafficking in the Digital Era Course Description: Investigates how technology facilitates trafficking and how law enforcement combats it.
+BHTS 242 (3cr) Trauma and Psychological Effects of Human Trafficking Course Description: Explores PTSD, dissociation, and other psychological impacts on survivors.
+BHTS 213 (3cr) International Human Trafficking Policy and Law Course Description: A comparative analysis of international anti-trafficking laws and treaties.
+BHTS 222 (3cr) Financial Crimes and Human Trafficking Course Description: Examine money laundering, illicit finance, and the economic dimensions of trafficking.
+BHTS 223 (3cr) Human Trafficking and Social Media Exploitation Course Description: Discusses the role of social media in recruitment and exploitation.
+BHTS 216 (3cr) Tactical Approaches to Rescuing Victims Course Description: Practical strategies for victim recovery and law enforcement operations.
+BHTS 217 (3cr) Community Outreach and Advocacy in Human Trafficking Prevention Course Description: Strategies for grassroots mobilization and policy advocacy.
+Program Schedule Each course consists of 3 credit hours, equating to 45 hours of class time per semester.
+The program can be completed in 8 months.

 ADMISSION REQUIREMENTS